El Norte (film): Financing

 Financing for the film was provided by PBS's American Playhouse (50%) and the rest in pre-sales.
-One such pre-sale was made to the United Kingdom's Channel 4 (a public-service television broadcaster).
+One such pre-sale was made to the United Kingdom's Channel 4.

 Themes

 Magical realism

 Parts of El Norte provide an example of how Latin American magical realism, primarily found in novels, has been depicted in a theatrical film.
-The Washington Post writer Ann Hornaday said: El Norte was seminal, both for its graceful blend of classical narrative and magic realism, and the power with which it brought an otherwise invisible world to life."
+Ann Hornaday of The Washington Post wrote: "El Norte was seminal, both for its graceful blend of classical narrative and magic realism, and the power with which it brought an otherwise invisible world to life."

 Indigenous view and bigotry

 El Norte portrays an Amerindian point-of-view and this is exemplified by the religion they follow.
-An example is when Rosa Xuncax sings the eulogy at the funeral of her father and its Native American Maya religious theme.
+An example is when Rosa Xuncax sings the eulogy at the funeral of her father and its Native American-Maya religious theme.
 A traditional Maya belief is that life has a cyclical nature.
-Rosa sings in her Maya tongue:
+Rosa sings in her Maya language:

 Throughout El Norte young Rosa and Enrique and their family are subjected to many epithets, hatred, and bigotry due to their indigenous heritage.
 When the father Arturo inadvertently kills a soldier, for example, a ladino screams:

-And, when Rosa and Enrique reach their destination in Mexico, a passenger screams at the timid Maya youngsters:
+And, when Rosa and Enrique reach their destination in Mexico, a passenger screams at the protagonists: